-(1) The Master's thesis is a piece of assessed work.
+- (1) The Master's thesis is a piece of assessed work.
 It is meant to demonstrate that the author is able to process a problem independently and by applying academic methods within a set time and to present the results thus arrived at appropriately and in written form.
-The topic must be drawn from the field of Astro and/or Particle Physics; generally it should be set by an examiner under § 5 in the second year within the framework of the Scientific Specialisation in Thesis Topic module.
+The topic must be drawn from the field of Mathematical Physics; generally it should be set by an examiner under § 5 in the second year.
 If the student does not find a topic for his/her Master's thesis, the head of the examination board ensures, upon written application, that the student receives a topic for his/her Master's thesis in good time.
 The topic is issued via the examination board; the time of issue and the topic must be recorded.
-The student is to be given the opportunity to make suggestions for a Master's thesis topic; however the examination board is under no obligation to consider such suggestions.

-(2) The time limit for writing a Master's thesis - from the issuing of the topic to submission of the thesis - is one year; the topic must be set out and the task must be formulated by the thesis supervisor in such a way that the Master's thesis may be completed within this time limit.
-The deadline for submission may be extended upon application by the examination board if there is good reason.

-(3) The thesis must be written in English unless otherwise set out in the Special Provisions of these exam regulations; the board of examiners will decide on applications to write the thesis in any other language.
-The finished Master's thesis must be submitted to the examination board within the allotted time as three bound copies and in a file format determined by the examination board.
-The time of submission must be recorded.
-Along with the printed text, the Master's thesis may contain multimedia parts on electronic data storage media, if the topic requires it.
-The process of evaluation must be completed 4 weeks at the latest after submission of the thesis; it is the examination board's task to supervize this deadline.
-If examiners are prevented from keeping the deadline due to illness or some other circumstance, the examination board may appoint other examiners in this respect.

-(4) The candidate must include with the submitted Master's thesis a signed declaration in which he/she ensures that he/she wrote the thesis - or in the case of a joint project, his/her correspondingly marked part of the work - independently, did not use any sources or resources other than those cited, that he/she has clearly indicated as such all information taken from other works - either verbatim or paraphrased - and that the thesis has not been submitted as a whole or in any significant part as part of any other examination process, and that he/she has not published the thesis as a whole or in any significant part, and that the copy submitted in electronic file form is identical in content to the bound copies submitted.
+The student is to be given the opportunity to make suggestions for a Master's thesis topic; however the examination board is under no obligation to consider such suggestions. - (2) The time limit for writing a Master's thesis from the issuing of the topic to submission of the thesis is six months; the topic must be set out and the task must be formulated by the thesis supervisor in such a way that the Master's thesis may be completed within this time limit.
+The deadline for submission may be extended upon application by the examination board if there is good reason. - (3) 1The student may choose to write the thesis in German or English unless otherwise set out in the Special Provisions of these exam regulations.
+The board of examiners will decide on applications to write the thesis in any other language.
+2The finished Master's thesis must be submitted to the examination board within the allotted time as two bound copies and in a file format determined by the examination board.
+3The time of submission must go on file.
+4Along with the printed text, the Master's thesis may contain multimedia parts on electronic data storage media, if the topic requires it.
+5The process of evaluation must be completed 4 weeks at the latest after submission of the thesis; it is the examination board's task to supervise this deadline.
+6If examiners are prevented from keeping the deadline due to illness or some other circumstance, the examination board may appoint other examiners in this respect. - (4) The candidate must include with the submitted Master's thesis a signed declaration in which he/she ensures that he/she wrote the thesis independently, did not use any sources or resources other than those cited, that he/she has clearly indicated as such all information taken from other works either verbatim or paraphrased and that the thesis has not been submitted as a whole or in any significant part as part of any other examination process, and that he/she has not published the thesis as a whole or in any significant part, and that the copy submitted in electronic file form is identical in content to the bound copies submitted.